percival-detector/percivalui/README.md

 	# Optionally build the documentation
 	python setup.py build_sphinx

 Once you have everything working you can build and install the product.
-While the module is in development it is recommended to install it into a virtual environment in development mode:
+It is recommended to install it into a virtual environment in development mode:

     cd percivalui